muratozturk5/Kotlin-Order-Food-App/README.md

 # Order Food

-Order Food Application Build With Kotlin MVVM (Model - View - ViewModel)
+Order Food Application Build With Kotlin MVVM (Model - View - ViewModel)  Clean Architecture, MSSQL API, Beautiful Design UI, Smooth Animations
+Using Tools And Components Supported By Google And By Most Of The Android Development Community

 ## Built With 🛠